industrial-edge/jenkins-cicd/Jenkins-installation/installation.md

     sudo apt-get install jenkins
     ```

-3) You can start aand check the Jenkins service with the command:
+3) You can start and check the Jenkins service with the command:

     ```bash
     sudo systemctl start jenkins